-Carol provides graphic design and marketing creatives support for the Institute team.
+Carol heads the marketing and communications for the Institute team.
+She is an Adobe Creative Suite wiz and a stickler for efficiency.
 She graduated from NYU Steinhardt, with a major in Media, Culture, and Communication and a minor in Web Development and Applications.
-She is a graphic and UI/UX designer, and a vintage camera enthusiast.
+Carol is also a professional photographer and a vintage camera enthusiast.

 Dee is a Venture Associate for the NYU Innovation Venture Fund, focusing on investment opportunities in life science and healthcare.
 Prior to joining the Fund, Dee did product development and intellectual property strategy in therapeutics and diagnostics for Ludwig Cancer Research.
 Dee holds a Ph.D. in Molecular Genetics /Developmental Biology from Columbia University.

 Emily is Programs Manager for the NYU Entrepreneurial Institute where she coaches and supports early-stage entrepreneurs.
 She is also the Managing Director of Reboot Democracy, a non-profit bridging the worlds of tech, business, and democracy.
 In a prior life, Emily founded a wearable tech company in San Francisco while serving as an EIR at Citrix where she co-created the curriculum and taught the Citrix Startup Accelerator’s Innovators Program.

 Frank heads the Entrepreneurial Institute and is the Managing Director of the NYU Innovation Venture Fund which invests in early stage NYU startups.
 He is a member of the national teaching team for the National Science Foundation’s I-Corps program and an Adjunct Faculty at the NYU School of Engineering.
 He has been a venture capitalist for over 15 years.